fernandopassaia/app_fullstackdemo/README.md

 BASE of a Architecture, and start your own system under it, following the patterns already implemented on it.
 You can use it as a "skeleton" for your next Real-Software.
 Good luck :cake:

+**Note about the CLAIMS**: System comes with a Claim Table and have 5 base claims: dashboard, manufacturer, devicemodel, user and equipment.
+The "right" way to implement it should be granulated (user.list, user.create, user.edit) and the system needs a Screen to Edit the Claims, and a way to "link" the User to the Claims.
+In my personal opinion system should have "Profiles" (like Master, Admin, Users...) and user will receive claims based on a Profile.

+Anyway, as we describe, this system is not a Sample of Business rules.
+You should improve it according to your needs.
+So basically when a User is created, on the "UserHandler" the claims (all of them) will be gave to the User, and it will have all accesses.
+Anyway, if you want to test a "forbidden" and Angular Interceptor, you can delete it from "UserClaim" table (that links Claims to the Users).
+Than just logout (to delete token) and go on...

 ------------------------------------------------------------------------------------------------------------